prasun1/Medical-Text-Classification/README.md

 # Medical-Text-Classification

 The objectives of this assignment are the following:
-- Choose appropriate techniques for modeling text.  Experiment with various classification models.
+- Choose appropriate techniques for modeling text.
 - Think about dealing with imbalanced data.

 Detailed Description: